fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 Our script calls a remote service with the parameter values ouf our choice and then directs the result back to our local client application.
 More specifically,

 1. Our file is named *greeter.aqua* and double dashes, **--**, denote an inline **comment**
-2. We create an interface representation of the remote service
+2. We create an interface function to the remote service
    * _Greeting_ for "service-id", i.e., the id of the remote service, where the keyword **service** denotes a remote service binding
    * with the service function name _greeting_ and input and output types -- `string` for the _name_ and `bool` for the _greet_ parameter, respectively, and `string` for the output
 3. We create a callable function _greeter_ which